oat-sa/simple-roster/docs/docker-development.md

 $ docker container exec -it simple-roster-phpfpm bash -c "XDEBUG_MODE=coverage && source .env.test && vendor/bin/infection --threads=$(nproc)"
 ```

-If you receive an error message about not finding the bootstrap files:
+**Tip:** If you receive an error message about not finding the bootstrap files:

 __(bin/.phpunit/phpunit-8.3-0/vendor/composer/../symfony/phpunit-bridge/bootstrap.php): failed to open stream: No such file or directory ...)__